btcguide/btcguide.github.io/_pages/setup-wallets/paper-advanced.md

 This is important in case SeedPicker was actually replaced by malware trying to steal your bitcoin!
 We will confirm that the seed is valid, matches the expected `Zpub`, path and root fingerprint.

-This step is unfortunately complicated, as Seedpicker (see [basic section](./paper)) is the only GUI software that currently exists to make it easier.
+This step is unfortunately complicated, as SeedPicker (see [basic section](./paper)) is the only GUI software that currently exists to make it easier.
 **Only advanced users who are comfortable with the command line should consider continuing.**

 ##### Use HumanRNG Electrum Script